Living with TMJ Disorder

-TMJ disorder is very common, affecting over 10 million people in the United States.
+TMJ disorder is very common, affecting over 10 million people in North America.
 The temporomandibular joint is the small joint located in front of each ear that attaches the lower jaw to the skull.
 These joints work in combination with various jaw muscles and ligaments, making it possible to open and close the mouth, chew, speak and swallow.
 When the temporomandibular joints, jaw muscles and ligaments are prevented from working together properly, a painful TMJ disorder may occur.

 TMJ disorder can be managed with massage therapy.
 Massage therapy reduces the tension of the chewing muscles to eliminate “knots” in the muscles surrounding the jaw area.
 The temporomandibular joint, most commonly known as the jaw joint, is a flexible hinge which connects the mandible or lower jaw to the temporal bone of the skull.
 It is found in front of the ear on each side of the head.

-Possible causes of TMJ-related symptoms include arthritis, fractures, dislocations, and structural problems present since birth.
+Possible causes of TMJ disorder related symptoms include arthritis, fractures, dislocations, and structural problems present since birth.
 However, for many people with TMJ disorders, the cause is unknown.

 Certain factors can make people more prone to TMJ disorder.

 - Having one dominant chewing side

 - Teeth Grinding (Bruxism) – many people grind their teeth when they sleep or clench their teeth during stressful situations and this places unnecessary stress on the jaw.

 - Dentures – wearing worn-down or ill-fitting dentures can cause jaw imbalance.